jasonknight/woocommerce-json-api/README.md

 Wordpress and WooCommerce have their own ideas about coding standards.
 While these are fine, they are generally designed for plugin developers and theme tweakers to follow to smooth their participation within the plugin ecosystem of a website.
-This plugin is about Enterprise Integration, as field of programming that has it's own standards of operation and rigeur.
+This plugin is about Enterprise Integration, a field of programming that has it's own standards of operation and rigeur.
 All attempts are made to obey WordPress coding standards except where they might conflict with established methods of Enterprise Integration and Object Oriented programming.